Jex-y/Learning-Java/README.md

 Please pick the highest task in the list that is not being worked on.
-14nd - we do not need to do them all as the task only says 'up to where you are at' Tasks are as following, # indicates that it is done or being worked on:
+14nd - we do not need to do them all as the task only says 'up to where you are at' 14tf - I'm still going to a few more just so we are a bit ahead Tasks are as following, # indicates that it is done or being worked on:
     name                    status                  User
     up to strings           [#]                     14nd